'Reward' for most Covid-compliant clubs

 The Premier League is considering whether to "reward" clubs whose coronavirus vaccination rates are high.

-There have been concerns about the rate of vaccination among players and that some have contracted Covid-19.
+There have been concerns about the rate of vaccination with fewer than half the players jabbed at most clubs.

 The Premier League said: "We are considering if and how best we can 'reward' those squads/players who are most Covid-compliant."